MannLabs/dvp-io/docs/faq.md

 ```

 And tick the box in the Napari GUI under `Napari > Preferences > Experimental > Use C++ code to speed up creation and updates of Shapes Layers`

+### I can't overlay multiple channels for my fluorescence image in the Napari viewer

+On the left, select the image layer you are interested in, right click, and select `Split Stack`.
+Now, the individual channels are shown as distinct layers.